 All trainees are assigned to weekly scheduled services covering the areas of meal preparation, clean up, and hall maintenance (cleaning and vacuuming).
 The services assigned to each trainee vary from week to week and give the trainees the opportunity to experience blending with other trainees and serving in a variety of areas.

 “What then, brothers?
 Whenever you come together, each one has....Let all things be done for building up.”
 (1 Cor.
 14:26).

 Most of the classes in the training have either oral or written exams in the middle and end of the term, depending upon the type of class and the trainer.
 With oral examinations, trainees are usually asked to speak concerning some point of truth, testify of some personal experience of the Lord, or simply share what they have enjoyed from the Word or the ministry.
 Sometimes for the sake of our perfecting, trainers call specific trainees to the front of the class to speak individually, but typically this is done in groups.
 There is a lot of light here, but the light is in an atmosphere of love.
 By exercising a spirit of learning through listening to one another, we are all encouraged and built up together.

 Some of the classes have written exams.
 These exams test more objective facts (e.g. “What are the 4 accomplishments of Christ in the stage of incarnation?”).
 The questions are based on either assigned reading material or what was spoken in class, and are mainly used to highlight important points and principles that we should know.
-Although numeric grading is used for all the exams.
+Numeric grading is used for all the exams.
 Trainees who fall below the passing grade are given a chance to have a make-up test with additional help in order to pass.